eas342/tshirt/docs/installation.rst

 Upgrading from older versions of :code:`tshirt`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you are upgrading from older versions of :code:`tshirt`, it may give you an error:
+If you are upgrading from older versions of :code:`tshirt`, it will use useful to back up your parameters directory.
+Also, installation may give you an error:

 .. code-block:: text